Sakurann/connect/openid-connect-claims-aggregation/openid-connect-claims-aggregation-1_0.md

 : REQUIRED.
 Determines the format of the signed claim set returned at the end of the flow, values supported by the IA are advertised in their openid-configuration metadata, under the `claimset_formats_supported` attribute.

 sub_jwk
 : OPTIONAL.
-Used when making a Signed Credential Request, defines the key material the IdA is requesting the claim set to be bound to and the key responsible for signing the request object.
+Used when making a Signed Claimset Request, defines the key material the IdA is requesting the claim set to be bound to and the key responsible for signing the request object.
 The value is a JSON Object that is a valid [JWK](https://tools.ietf.org/html/rfc7517).

 ** Editors Note: ** DISCUSS the following paragraph. the parameter `did` should be sent in the claims collection phase rather than here?

 did
 : OPTIONAL.
-Defines the relationship between the key material the IdA is requesting the credential to be bound to and a [decentralized identifier](https://w3c.github.io/did-core/).
+Defines the relationship between the key material the IdA is requesting the claimset to be bound to and a [decentralized identifier](https://w3c.github.io/did-core/).
 Processing of this value requires the IA to support the resolution of [decentralized identifiers](https://w3c.github.io/did-core/) which is advertised in their openid-configuration metadata, under the `dids_supported` attribute.
 The value of this field MUST be a valid [decentralized identifier](https://w3c.github.io/did-core/).

 ** Editors Note: ** DISCUSS the following paragraph.
 Normal client authnetication should be a primary choice instead?